article / Global politics

 08/01/2026

-On [date], former U.S. President Trump signed a presidential memorandum at the White House, formally announcing the United States' withdrawal from several international organizations.
-This move set a historical record for the number of "withdrawals" in a single instance, triggering widespread global shock.
-The organizations involved in this withdrawal include several United Nations agencies and non-United Nations organizations, covering an extremely broad range of fields, including critical areas of global governance such as arms control and disarmament, climate governance, human rights, economic cooperation, culture, and education.
+On January 7, 2025, former U.S. President Trump signed a presidential memorandum at the White House, formally announcing that the United States will withdraw from 66 international organizations.
+This move set a historical record for the number of withdrawals in a single instance, causing widespread global shock.
+The organizations being exited include 31 United Nations agencies and 35 non-UN organizations, covering a wide range of critical global governance areas such as arms control and disarmament, climate governance, human rights, economic cooperation, culture, and education.

-From a historical perspective, these international organizations were largely established as key components of the post-World War II globalized system, shaped under the dominance of the United States, which held a significant share of the world’s gold reserves and industrial output.
-They serve as "core levers" for maintaining the hegemony of the U.S. dollar and the American-led international order.
-Among them, institutions such as the World Bank constitute the "core working group" that upholds the financial order of the U.S. dollar, while others like the United Nations play vital roles in ideological dissemination and global rule-setting.
-The Trump administration’s large-scale withdrawal this time not only escalates previous "exiting from international organizations" but is also regarded as a symbolic event marking the United States’ formal departure from the very globalized system it once led.
+From a historical perspective, these international organizations are largely integral components of the globalization system established under the leadership of the United States after World War II, leveraging its advantages of holding 75% of the world's gold reserves and 50% of global industrial output.
+They serve as key instruments in maintaining the hegemony of the U.S. dollar and the American-led international order.
+Among them, institutions such as the IMF and the World Bank form the core working groups that uphold the financial order centered around the U.S. dollar, while organizations like the WHO and the IPCC play significant roles in ideological export and global rule-making.
+The Trump administration's recent large-scale withdrawals not only escalate previous actions of leaving international bodies but are also viewed as a symbolic event marking the United States' formal disengagement from the very globalization system it once spearheaded.

 II.
 The Strategic Intent Behind Trump's Large-Scale "Withdrawal from International Organizations"